ggrimes/gitlab-novice/episodes/01-introduction.Rmd

 -   collaborate safely with colleagues, and
 -   showcase the evolution of your work.

-In the next two hours we will explore:
+In this workshop we will explore:

 -   tracking changes locally,
 -   sharing work with a remote repository hosted on GitLab,